A Mighty Girl's top picks of books about girls and their beloved canine companions!

 Emma loves all things art, and her biggest inspiration is her beloved dog, Muse.
 But one day, Muse picks up a paintbrush and adds a splotch of vibrant color to a canvas Emma is preparing.
 Instead of being grateful, Emma is furious, and Muse runs away.
 Without him, Emma's lost more than her creative spark: she's lost her best friend.
 How can apologize to Muse if she can't even find him?
-Clever references to art and art history are sprinkled in this book, but the most important part of the story is Emma's creative way to let Muse know she's story — and the loving relationship they share.
+Clever references to art and art history are sprinkled in this book, but the most important part of the story is Emma's creative way to let Muse know she's sorry — and the loving relationship they share.

 Biscuit has been growing and growing, so it's time for him to get a check-up from the veterinarian!
 In the waiting room, Biscuit meets all sorts of other animals.
 When it's his turn, Biscuit gets weighed, measured, and checked so he can be given a clean bill of health, plus vaccines to help him stay healthy.
 Fortunately, with his loving friend by his side, a visit to the vet isn't so bad!
 This cheerful and charming book is a great first introduction to what your Mighty Girl's pup does at a vet visit... and might inspire a future career as a veterinarian!